MatrixEditor/caterpillar/README.md

         # Other structs can be referenced as simple as this
         header: NIBHeader

-        # All following field is marked with '@': The parser will jump temporarily
+        # this field is marked with '@': The parser will jump temporarily
         # to the position specified after the operator.
 Use | F_KEEP_POSITION to
         # continue parsing from the resulting position
         # --- other fields snipped out ---